yifanwu/midas-exp-pub/README.md

 * `zip -r midas-exp-pub.zip midas-exp-pub`
 * `jupyter nbextension uninstall notetaker --user` (If you have successfully removed this extension, you will not see the 🧽 and ⏸ buttons in the menubar.)

+## Setup with Virtual Env

+Run the following **before** we start the installation process.
+Note that you might also need to install other tools like Jupyter.

+* `python3 -m venv midas-env`
+* `source midas-env/bin/activate`

 ## Data Source Credit